daniellima338/Ways/README.md

 <a></a>
 ## **Wireframes**
 I have decided to use [Balsamic](https://balsamiq.com/wireframes/) to create wireframes for my website.
-First I created a basic wireframe for desktop and later on for tablet and mobile.
+First I created a wireframe for mobile, as the approach is mobile first.
+Thereafter wireframes for desktop and tablets.
-For my website I have decided to go for a 1 page website which suits more with the current trends.
+For my website I have decided to go for a 1 page, as that keeps up with current trends.
+But it is also to suit the target group, as young people do not want to go through many steps.
 The website will be easy to navigate by using the navigation bar or by scrolling down the page.

 You can find my wireframes below: